Itav8/carcar/README.md

 microservice, here.
 Models:
     AutomobileVO
-        - Contains all the Automobile VINs polled from Inventory microservice Salesperson
+        - Contains all the Automobile VINs polled from Inventory microservice.
-        -
+    Salesperson
+        - Contains the nesscary infomation for a salesperson and setting the employee_id uniquie to True to prevent any duplication.
     Customer
-        -
+        - Contains the nesscary infomation for a customer.
     Sale
-        -
+        - Contains the nesscary infomation for a sale.
+Automobile is a ForeignKey to AutomobileVO.
+Salesperson is a ForeignKey to Salesperson Model.
+Customer is a ForeignKey to Customer Model.

 Poller Microservice:
     Inventory
-        - Automobile Model: It polls this data every minute to add Automobile VIN to the Sales Microservice database for AutomobileVO
+        - Automobile Model: It polls this data every minute to add Automobile VIN to the Sales Microservice database for AutomobileVO.